Last Updated on May 19, 2023

 Cannabis strains with high levels of humulene include White Widow, Atlantis, and Super Lemon Haze.

 Limonene has a fresh, citrusy taste and scent.
 It is commonly found in lemons, limes, and other citrus fruits.

 It is ideal for boosting mood and increasing the ability to focus.
-Limonene also acts as a stress reliever and helps minimize anxiety.
+Limonene also acts as a stress reliever and helps minimise anxiety.
 It can help relieve symptoms of nausea, reflux, and indigestion.

 Shining Silver Haze, Wedding Cake, and Emerald Jack are examples of strains that contain high amounts of limonene.

-Linalool helps to relieve stress and anxiety and may improve sleep for those suffering from insomnia.
-It has anesthetic and pain-relieving properties, and may also help with neurological conditions like Alzheimer’s.
+Linalool helps relieve stress and anxiety and may improve sleep for insomnia patients.
+It has anaesthetic and pain-relieving properties and may also help with neurological conditions like Alzheimer’s.

 Amnesia Haze and Pink Kush are strains that contain high levels of linalool.

 Myrcene has a woody, musky, earthy scent and a slightly sweet taste.
 It is also found in hops, mangoes, and lemongrass.

 Myrcene has antifungal and antibacterial properties.
 It also acts as an anti-inflammatory.
 Myrcene is a sedative relaxing the muscles and helps with sleep.

 Special Kush 1, Grape Ape, and Skunk XL are cannabis strains with high levels of myrcene.